Curriculum Vitae — CV / Resume

 Dimitriou is a co-founder of the Greek Heritage Society; former President of American Hellenic Institute, Los Angeles; former Executive Director of the Axios Foundation for Worthiness; veteran of several years on the St. Katherine's parish council; long time President of the Marmarinon Society; and has served on several boards and councils for the church.
 He is a 37-year member of the South Bay Order of AHEPA Chapter #426, Redondo Beach, CA.

-Dimitriou is the father of 18 year old Kara Sultana and 15 year old Franguli Dimitri.
+Dimitriou is the father of Kara Sultana born in 1989, and Franguli Dimitri born in 1992.
 His parents were pioneer members of the AHEPA Family and the Marmarinon Society.
-His Grandfather, "Capitaneos Rallis," opened the first Greek Caffeneon in LA, "The Acropolis Cafe" in 1904.
+In 1904 his Grandfather "Capitaneos Rallis" opened the first Greek Caffeneon in Los Angeles, "The Acropolis Cafe".
 His current efforts are centered on promoting the study of Greece and Western Civilization throughout the curriculum of our public schools.
 His work includes, contributing to children's books and computer programs, and consulting in projects to promote Hellenism and Western Civilization in our schools.
 Over 450,000 students have used Dimitriou's children's book, "Faces of Greece".
 The educational web site has been used by over 20,000 schools all over the world.